chopdicemince/chopdicemince.github.io/_posts/2018-08-16-python-pandas.md

 # What is the license of pandas?

 [pandas is a project on GitHub.](https://github.com/pandas-dev/pandas) The [license of pandas](https://github.com/pandas-dev/pandas/blob/master/LICENSE) is the [BSD (Berkeley System Distribution) 3-clause license](https://opensource.org/licenses/BSD-3-Clause).

+# How can I learn pandas?

+One way to learn pandas is to read (or type) the examples in the web page [10 Minutes to pandas¶](), which is part of the pandas documentation.